 Mouths of Creeks

 Mouths of creeks are other great places to find fish.
-These mouths have warm waters and plenty of cover.
-Trees, rocks and a variety of other things are often found near these mouths.
+These mouths have warm waters and plenty of covers.
+Trees, rocks, and a variety of other things are often found near these mouths.

 Spawning Season Crappie

 Crappies are going to congregate around bait.
-Zooplankton, flathead minnows, shad, crayfish, shrimp and even frogs are all on the menu for crappie.
+Zooplankton, flathead minnows, shad, crayfish, shrimp, and even frogs are all on the menu for crappie.
 If you know of areas where you can find bait, you can find Crappie.
-Again, they’re going to want to stay near some sort of structure, but the bait likely does as well.
+Again, they’re going to want to stay near some structure, but the bait likely does as well.
 Match whatever the crappies are eating, and you’ll be in business!

 Drop-offs are a great place to locate pre-spawn crappie.
 If you’re able, go ahead and troll some of these ledges and see what you can find.
-If possible, find one of these near a timber patch, concrete or a weedbed.
+If possible, find one of these near a timber patch, concrete, or a weed bed.
 A drop-off and strong cover are a wonderful combination to start finding pre-spawn crappie.
-They’re comfortable moving towards warm water while still having a place to hide.
+They’re comfortable moving toward warm water while still having a place to hide.

 As you get away from the shallows, water temperature falls, so keep that in mind.